neroden/timetable_kit/README.rst

 Development status
 ==================
-This is currently a work in progress and not fully functional.
-Initial development is focused on Amtrak timetables.
+This is currently a work in progress but is quite usable to create Amtrak timetables.
+It has not yet been generalized to create non-Amtrak timetables.
+Interfaces remain in a state of flux as needs are discovered while creating particular timetables.

 Directory Structure
 ===================